Patton Cabin: A Window Into Illinois’ Pioneer Past

 In the 1960s, the Patton Cabin was moved into Lexington’s Keller Park to preserve its structure and share its story with the public.
 Today, it serves as a living history site, offering tours, period artifacts, and annual open house events.

+It’s easy to wonder why families like the Haners and Pattons chose to settle in the remote central Illinois timberlands of the 1820s.
+A glance at early Illinois maps offers some clues.
 Southern and western Illinois were settled first, thanks to the trade routes of the Mississippi, Ohio, and Wabash Rivers.
 The first state capital, Kaskaskia, was located on the Mississippi.
 These waterways had long been used by the French, British, and Indigenous nations for travel, trade, and war.

 By contrast, the central and northern parts of the state remained largely unsettled through the early 1800s.
 As land filled up in southern Illinois, settlers from Ohio, Indiana, and Kentucky turned their eyes to the open prairie, and Lexington Township was ideal.
 The Mackinaw timberlands offered both timber and open prairie, a rare and desirable combination.
 The area was also seen as relatively healthy compared to the more densely wooded eastern states, where malaria was rampant.